lsst-ts/ts_xml/README.md

 ### XML formatting, XML linting

 xmllint (http://xmlsoft.org) is used in GitHub action to check committed files format.
+Two spaces ("  ") are used for indentation (xmllint default).
 The files can be reformatted running xmllint --format, such as:

 ```bash
 for f in $(find . -name *.xml); do xmllint --format $f > /tmp/$$lint; cp /tmp/$$lint $f; done && rm /tmp/$$lint